daczarne/legion/docs/README.md

 Beware of local, untracked files that may cause this to fail.
 If they are inside py-cached folders, these can usually be removed safely.

-This tool uses two configuration files
+This tool uses two configuration files:

 - `.markdownlint.yaml` defines the rules that Md files need to follow.
 - `.markdownlint-cli2.yaml` controls the behavior of the CLI tool.
 This configuration already ignors Md files created